 - ALIGN – For good spinal alignment, naturally; and relaxes nerves and muscles.

 - HAPPY – Reduces stress from grief, separation anxiety, and environmental changes.

 I have no idea how these products work, but I give them to both Rodrigo and Sydney and I’ve seen a definitely improvement in Sydney’s gait and in Rodrigo’s recovery after a long long walk or heavy play session.

 This doesn’t mean that Sydney isn’t going to need surgery someday, but it does mean that we’ve buying her the time to heal naturally.

-Moving forward, we’ll be adding green lipped mussel (ground) and taurine to our dogs’ diet.
+Moving forward, we’ll be adding green lipped mussel (ground) and calcium to our dogs’ diet.
 Green lipped mussel is great for joint support and total body wellness (sounds good to me).
-Taurine helps our dogs’ absorb other supplements, it’s a great antioxidant and is said to fight against cancer, and it also has the “total body wellness” claim.
+A local nutritionist recommended the calcium and with her help, I chose Rainbow Light food-based calcium and gave Sydney 1 tablet, twice daily (ground into her food).